HakimiX/ELKconfiguration/Elasticsearch.md

 ![text](https://github.com/HakimiX/ELKconfiguration/blob/master/images/PostResponse.png)

-If there is no company that meets the search terms, you get the following response. `hits {"total": 0}` shows how many documents in total that meets the search terms, in this case none.
+If there is no company that meets the search terms, you get the following response. `hits {"total": 0}` which shows how many documents in total that meets the search terms, in this case none.

 ![text](https://github.com/HakimiX/ELKconfiguration/blob/master/images/PostRequestEmpty.png)